aitoroses/floxide/docs/architecture/core-framework-abstractions.md

 ## Node Interface

-The Node trait is the fundamental building block of the Flowrs framework.
+The Node trait is the fundamental building block of the Floxide framework.
 It defines the lifecycle methods that all nodes must implement:

 ```rust
 pub trait Node: Send + Sync + 'static {